Wouter1/EMU-driver/README.md

 Installation
 ========

+First time installation only: prepare your machine to take developer kernel extensions:

+1. open a terminal and enter this command:
+    ```sudo nvram boot-args="kext-dev-mode=1"```
+2. reboot your machine.

+Install the driver:

 1. Turn off the EMU device
 2. Download (click on "Download ZIP") and unzip the driver
 3. Run the kextInstall script